‘Via Dolorosa‘ means the Way of Sorrow or Grief.

 II.
 The police presence in Jerusalem is constant and quite formidable.
 That is the barrel of a semi-automatic assault rifle, standard police weaponry, peeping through the metal grid.

 III.
 Outside one of the Armenian Churches.
 Although it might be anticipated that carrying a cross or part thereof might occasion a fall (or three as the Stations suggest) there is no biblical reference to this occurring.
 It is one example of the embroidery of the story which has taken place over 2000 years.
-Pope John Paul II made an effort to encourage the use of another more biblical version of the Stations beginning in the Garden of Gethsemane and including Peter’s denial and the crucified thief’s conversion to little apparent avail.
+Pope John Paul II made an effort to encourage the use of another more biblical version of the Stations beginning in the Garden of Gethsemane and including Peter’s denial and the crucified thief’s conversion.
+This was to little apparent avail.

 IV.
 A decoration on the external wall of the Armenian Church.
 ‘Me.
 Stma.
 De La Esperanza Malaga — Espana.’
 Probably referencing the Virgin of Hope of Macarena of Seville’, the weeping Madonna, a free standing icon.
 Why a hopeful Madonna should weep is unclear.
 Unlike most such images, the Seville icon has never been dressed in black, except once — for the funeral of the bullfighter El Gallo (‘The Rooster’).